 Community Partners

-Our CDFI provides flexibly designed loans to build and preserve homes with affordable rents, health care clinics, grocery stores, schools, among others community facilities.
+Our CDFI provides flexibly designed loans to build and preserve homes with affordable rents, health care clinics, grocery stores, and schools, among others community facilities.

 Types of Loans